 The Geospatial Health Group conducts research into the geospatial determinants of health.
 We are based within the Small Area Health Statistics Unit (SAHSU) and the MRC-PHE Centre for Environment and Health.

-The Geospatial Health Group also undertakes methodological research based around geographical information systems (GIS) to develop state-of-the-art techniques for modelling the interactions between environment, population and health.
+The Geospatial Health Group also undertakes methodological research based around geographic information systems (GIS) to develop state-of-the-art techniques for modelling the interactions between environment, people and health.
 We offer training at both introductory and advanced level.

 Key contact: Dr Daniela Fecht (email@example.com)